Addy81/lrg_project/README.md

 - Identify differences in the transcript
 - Return a BED

-## Extra stuff to write about
+## TO DO
 Need to add docstrings to bedgen
 Need to add docstrings to ui
 Add stuff to -help flag?
+Check when strand is reversed - is it base inclusive? half or full indexed?
+Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7?

+## MAYBE TO DO?
 Make log files?
 Include time and date in filename/header?

-Check when strand is reversed - is it base inclusive? half or full indexed?
-Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7? windows compatibility - fwd/back slashes (eg in tests) - swap out? mention differences between Unit testing, integration testing, functional testing
+windows compatibility - fwd/back slashes (eg in tests) - swap out? mention differences between Unit testing, integration testing, functional testing